laurenyew/WeatherApp/README.md

 - Focus effort on the weather services API interface.

 ## Requirements:
-- [ ] Create a list pre­populated with at least 3 entries, where each entry represents a different US zip code.
+- [ ] Create a list with at least 3 entries prepopulated
+- [ ] where each entry represents a different US zip code.
 - [ ] 'Add' button to add additional zip codes into the list
-- [ ] When adding a zip code, the user should be presented with a 'Details’ page containing weather information for the zip code.
+- [ ] When adding a zip code, the user should be presented with 'Details’ page
+- [ ] Details page should contain weather information for the zip code.
 - [ ] Tapping on a zip code list item will make an API call to a weather service
 - [ ] List detail will display the weather data in a detail activity.
-Ideally, the weather results are cached.
+- [ ] The weather results are cached.
-- [ ] The user should be able to navigate back to the zip code list and select another zip and display the 'Details' page for it.
+- [ ] The user should be able to navigate back to the zip code list

 ## Evaluation Points
 - [ ] Code/project organization